Keyword Research and Competitive Analysis

 - Google Drive (Specifically the sheets application) or Excel

 When brainstorming for keywords, where should you start?
 For most industries, unless you already have a list of tried-and-tested keywords from Adwords, your first step is Persona research.
 You need to understand your industry, and audience, incredibly well and figure out what they might be typing into the search engines to find relevant products or services.
-These terms will give you your jumping board – a place to start the process of keyword research.
+These terms will give you your jumping board – a place to start the process of keyword research competition.

-Before you go much further, you’ll need to understand the theoretical construct around keyword research.
-You can’t simply choose a couple of very broad, untargeted terms, nor can your keyword research just be a list of words pertaining to the EXACT meaning of what you offer.
+Before you go much further, you’ll need to understand the theoretical construct around keyword research competition.
+You can’t simply choose a couple of very broad, untargeted terms, nor can your keyword research competition just be a list of words pertaining to the EXACT meaning of what you offer.
 Think in keywords in terms of BUCKETS.
 Each bucket represents a concept, and within each bucket you can hold a number of specific terms related to that bucket.
 To illustrate the concept, let’s use the term Weight Training as our Bucket term.

 Now we’re going to think of Head Terms that are related to our Bucket Term.
 Head terms are short, 2-3 word phrases that are contextually relevant to your main term.
 What’s important to do here is to think laterally instead of vertically.
 We are not so much as trying to get more in depth with our Head Terms but instead expanding the reach of the Bucket Term.